 - For example, if you enable a custom email module then it will add an email tab under the TML menu.

 - Although, this plugin has also a custom login widget.
 To do this, go to the Appearance > Widgets page and add theme my login widget to a sidebar.

-It is a beginner friendly Contact form plugin for WordPress.
+It is a beginner-friendly contact form plugin for WordPress.
 However, the premium version of WPForms permits you to create custom WordPress login and registration forms.
-It is used to create a custom login page however it is also used to create custom user registration page with anti-spam features.
+It is used to create a custom login page however it is also used to create a custom user registration page with anti-spam features.